All-time Olympic Games medal table: Winter

-Special Case of Germany
+Special case of Germany

-If results for East and West Germany are combined, German athletes also won the most gold medals in the 1976 Summer Olympics and the 1988 Winter Olympics.
+If results for East and West Germany are combined, German athletes also won the most gold medals at the 1976 Summer Olympics and the 1988 Winter Olympics, in place of the Soviet Union.

 Variations

 Early Olympics

 For the 1900 Summer Olympics several countries are credited with appearances that are not considered official by the IOC.
 Only one of these cases concerns a medal.
 A gold medal that is officially added to France's total is given to Luxembourg.

 Other differences from the official table are based on disagreements about which events were Olympic.
 This affects several of the events in the 1900 and 1904 Olympics.
 In addition, some sources include the 1906 Intercalated Games when compiling their medal tables.

 Alpinism and aeronautics

 From 1924 through 1936, the IOC on several occasions awarded gold medals for feats of alpinism and aeronautics that occurred in the preceding four-year Olympiad.
 In 1924, 1932 and 1936, gold medals were awarded to 25 mountaineers from six nations for expeditions in the Himalayas and the Matterhorn.
 In 1936, a gold medal was awarded to Hermann Schreiber of Switzerland for crossing the Alps in a glider in 1935, the first time that had been done.
 Some sources include these IOC awards of gold medals in the overall count.